 1937 (4th May)

-Wallis and Edward returned to France where they met at the Chateau de Cande.
+Having remained apart while Wallis’s divorce was finalised, Wallis and Edward were reunited at the Chateau de Cande.

 1937 (27th May)

 Letters patent determined that the style Royal Highness would only be applicable to Edward and would not be held by his wife or his descendants.
 The government refused to grant Edward money from the Civil List.
 He was paid an allowance by George VI but did not feel that it was enough.

 Wallis and Edward were married in a private ceremony at the Chateau de Cande, Tours, France.
 Members of the British royal family were forbidden to attend by King George VI.

 Wallis and Edward travelled to Nazi Germany

 .
 The tour led to rumours that Edward was a Nazi sympathiser.